Peter-Morawski/json-transform/docs/source/getting-started.rst

 from_json_file
 ++++++++++++++

 The :py:func:`from_json_file` function creates an instance of our target object from a file which contains a JSON object.
-So let's try it.
+So let's try it:

 .. code-block:: python

+    from jsontransform import Deserializer

     with open("peter.json", "r") as f:
-        peter = Person.from_json_file(f)
+        peter = Deserializer.from_json_file(f)
         print(peter.first_name)
         # result: Peter